atom0s/XiPackets/world/server/0x0067/README.md

 This packet is sent by the server to update entity information.

-_This is generally used with pets or pet-like entities, but is also used with the local player entity for specific additional information._

 ## Packet Layout

 The initial layout of this packet is the following: